Webpack Chunk Generation Lifecycle Explained

 alias: {

-'@utils': path.resolve(__dirname, 'src/utils'), // Path normalization
+'@utils': path.resolve(__dirname, 'src/utils'), // normalise import paths

-'react': 'preact/compat' // Module substitution
+'react': 'preact/compat' // module substitution

 },